Public Health Emergency - Leading a Nation Prepared

 The Secretary of the Department of Health and Human Services (HHS) may, under section 319 of the Public Health Service (PHS) Act, determine that: a) a disease or disorder presents a public health emergency (PHE); or b) that a public health emergency, including significant outbreaks of infectious disease or bioterrorist attacks, otherwise exists.

-Duration and Notification: The declaration lasts for the duration emergency or 90 days, but may be extended by the Secretary.
+Duration and Notification: The declaration lasts for the duration of the emergency or 90 days, but may be extended by the Secretary.
 Congress must be notified of the declaration within 48 hours, and relevant agencies, including the Department of Homeland Security, Department of Justice, and Federal Bureau of Investigation, must be kept informed.

 Prior to issuing the declaration, the Secretary should consult with public health officials as necessary.